All Episodes

 That counts as hate speech and it's cut out there.

-And more and more of these websites are doing this kind of thing, including some of them cutting back on, for example, just to take a case that I'm being sued over by some touchy little dweeb, the matter of climate change.
+And more and more of these websites are doing this kind of thing, including some of them cutting back on, for example, just to take a case that I'm being sued over by some touchy little dweeb, that the matter of climate change.

-So if you oppose climate change, you won't be able to say that you oppose climate change on a website because people want to live in their bubbles.
+So if you oppose climate change, you won't be able to say that you oppose climate change on a website because people want to live in their bubbles and they don't want to be discombobulated by having anybody from out of their bubble say something interesting to them.

 And of course, all these people are haters.